mercedes-gamboa/SAFE_clothing_rental/README.md

 * [Setup](#setup)

 ## General info
-This project is the beginning of a online clothing rental store.
-People are used to being able to shop clothes even when they'll use the items just once.
+This project is the beginning of an online clothing rental service.
+People are used to buying clothes, even if they only use the items once.
-However, this project is about enableing a site where they can rent for a certain period of time and then return the clothes.
+However, this project is about creating a website where they can rent the clothes for a certain period of time and then return them.

-This project should help create a database of people who want to rent clothes for everyday situations, not only special occasions.
+This project will help create a database of people who want to rent clothes for everyday situations and not just for special occasions.

 ### Current stage